bit-fan/friends/README.md

 # Notes:
 1. This api server has been deployed to heroku cloud server.
 The test client can be visited anytime with this url: http://spfriends.herokuapp.com/home
 2. Because I am using a free heroku account, so the server may be in sleep mode after some time.
 Any request will wake up the server.
 So, the only consequence is user may experience a slower response for the first API request/web request, but after that, functions will be back to normal.
 3. Additional api clearAll is added here.
-User can use it with this url: http://spfriends.herokuapp.com/api/clearAll, this will initialise the friends dataset.
+User can use post request with this url: http://spfriends.herokuapp.com/api/clearAll, this will initialise the friends dataset.
 Prefer to run this command before starting of any formal testing to clear all historical data.
 4. To install the API server locally, I provided two scripts under the root folder, one for windows, one for mac/linux.
 Assume node has been previously installed. the script will install the necessary modules, then run the test, then start the server locally with port 3000.

 # FRIEND API